OXID-eSales/graph-ql-example-module/README.md

 do nothing more than perhaps configure service calls according to arguments of the query / mutation.

+You can test your type / provider quite easily.
+Look at the unit test `CategoryTypeTest`.
+It inherts from the `GraphQlTypeTestCase` which provides some helper methods.
+You can set permissions before excuting a query; and the query will be executed with a default context unless you do provide your own context when calling the execute method.
+The setup method shows you an example how to set up the schema for testing the queries and mutations that you provide for your GraphQl Type.

 ### Step 4: Tying it all together